Risto Dufva

 Risto Dufva (born May 1, 1963) is a Finnish former professional ice hockey goaltender.
-He is currently the head coach of Vaasan Sport of the Finnish ice hockey league (Liiga).

 Dufva played with JYP Jyväskylä during the 1990–91 SM-liiga season.

 Dufva took over the position of head coach for Lukko with the start of the 2012–13 SM-liiga season.
 Dufva later went on to coach Mikkelin Jukurit until resigning from the team.

 After a disappointing first half to the 18/19 season, JYP decided to hire Dufva as their new coach.
 He was hired as the head coach of Vaasan Sport of the Finnish ice hockey league (Liiga) during the 2019-20 season.